AT&T deal with Cohen specified providing advice on Time Warner merger: Washington Post

-WASHINGTON (Reuters) - AT&T’s $600,000 deal with U.S. President Donald Trump’s personal attorney, Michael Cohen, specified that Cohen would advise the company on its $85 billion merger with Time Warner (TWX.N), the Washington Post reported on Thursday, citing company documents.
+WASHINGTON (Reuters) - AT&T’s $600,000 deal with U.S. President Donald Trump’s personal attorney, Michael Cohen, specified that Cohen would advise the company on its $85 billion merger with Time Warner, the Washington Post reported on Thursday, citing company documents.

 Trump expressed opposition to the merger during the campaign and his administration ultimately chose to fight it, with the Justice Department filing suit in November to block the agreement.
 The case has yet to be decided.